 Surrendering Your Cat

 Seattle Area Feline Rescue does accept owner surrendered cats on a limited basis.
-Our priority is for cats that were originally adopted from SAFe Rescue.
+Our first priority is for cats that were originally adopted from SAFe Rescue.
 If your cat came from us or Animal Talk Rescue, please let us know.
-If you adopted your cat from another organization, we suggest you contact them to see if they will accept the cat.
-They may be able to help sooner than we can.
-Our ability is based on the number of adoptions of the cats currently in our care and of the space available in foster homes.
+Our second focus is cats that are in other shelters or rescues.